rahulrajpl/DT-Classifier-best-explored/README.md

 ### Method 2.
 (Easy way)
 This method requires docker to be installed on the host machine.
-Simply run the following command to pull the docker image with programs pre installed in the folder /home.
+Simply run the following command to pull the docker image (less than 150 MB) with programs pre installed in the folder /home.
 Then follow step 5 and step 6 in the above method.

 ```
-docker pull rahulrajpl/cs631
+docker pull rahulrajpl/clf
 ```

 ## Example usage